Adding a Website

 Create a new Proxy Host:

-• Domain Names: mywebsite.co.uk (and any other domains you want to add)
+• Domain Names: www.mywebsite.co.uk (and mywebsite.co.uk too if you want both)

 • Scheme: http